loading spinner

 B,L,D

-Activity note: Getting on/off busses; driving about 130 miles throughout the day, approximately 3.5 hours total aboard bus depending upon local traffic.
-Hiking up to 2 miles throughout the day on uneven terrain with 400 feet of elevation gain.
-Elevation at Hawaii Volcanoes National Park is 4,100 feet.
+Activity note: Getting on/off a bus; driving about 130 miles throughout the day, approximately 3.5 hours total riding time (depending on traffic).
+Hiking up to 2 miles throughout the day; uneven terrain.
+Elevation gain 400 feet.

 Morning: We will check out of the hotel, board a bus, and set out with a local expert on a field trip to Hawaii Volcanoes National Park.
 From the National Park Service: “Hawaii Volcanoes National Park displays the results of at least 70 million years of volcanism, migration, and evolution in the Hawaiian Island-Emperor Seamount chain — processes that would thrust a bare land from the sea and clothed it with complex and unique ecosystems and a distinct human culture.”
 We will go on a 1.2-mile walk over various surfaces, some of which are uneven in the National Park through the native volcanic environment and may take a moderate hike with uneven ground and a slippery slope with handrail.
 We will also make stop at different points of interest, determined by the evolving conditions of this fascinating geologically active area.

-Afternoon: After lunch, we'll board the bus for our journey to the opposite side of the island.
-Arrive at the hotel in the late afternoon and check in.
+Afternoon: Next, we’ll board the bus for our journey to the opposite side of the island.
+We expect to arrive at the hotel in the late afternoon and check in with some time to freshen up and relax.

 Evening: At leisure.